 Read more: ACCA P5 Tutor Interview: How to Pass ACCA P5

 This is even more important in the Strategic Business Leader exam, as the exam will often ask you to adopt different perspectives to address questions.
 You might have one question that requires the strategic perspective of the Finance Director, but the next asks you to prepare a financial presentation for the Finance Director.

 This is critical for the Strategic Business Leader exam because the paper draws on one case study, and questions could relate back to other questions.
 This means that you can refer back to your answer to another question to avoid repeating information and wasting time.

 To capitalise, you must plan your answers holistically before you start writing – not just each answer, one-by-one.
 Allow one point for each mark, although there are also 20 marks available for your professional skills.

 Planning means you can structure your answers in the most efficient, logical way – and it makes your paper easier to mark.

-If you follow the three exam tips discussed here, that’s exactly what you’ll do.
+If you follow the three ACCA exam tips listed here, that’s exactly what you’ll do!

 Are you sitting the ACCA Strategic Business Leader exam?
 Give yourself the best chance to succeed with an unlimited ACCA Subscription Plan from learnsignal.